Gabrieltgaldino/NRG_QT/docs/source/case_studies/epha4.rst

 Preparing the Target
 ====================

-Open PyMOL and run the command to download the structure of EphA4 as well as remove EPHRIN-B2 chain and water molecules to prepare the structure for docking:
+Open PyMOL and run the following command to download the structure of EphA4 as well as remove EPHRIN-B2 chain and water molecules to prepare the structure for docking:

     .. code-block:: console